So a drawback of having more time on my hands is it’s been harder to put off household chores…

 But in a good way!

 What a sweet surprise it was that beyond getting happily hooked on these new Star Wars characters, I also got transported back to a time when I was crazy over the original ones (Luke most especially)!
 Being big on mementos, I figured I’d have some Star Wars souvenirs around to pepper this post with – but in a sweep of my apartment, I came up empty.
-(Yeah, yeah – completing my organizing chores might have helped here…) I mean, I didn’t find any Judy Blume books from back in the day either, but when I so clearly wear my heart on my bookshelves, I found the lack of Lucasfilm love disturbing.
+(Yeah, yeah – completing my organizing chores might have helped here…) I mean, I didn’t find any Judy Blume books either, but when I so clearly wear my heart on my bookshelves, I found the lack of Lucasfilm love disturbing.

 So I fixed it by getting a Grogu figurine!
 (Didn’t want to – had to for the post.)